FDataLab/LLMQuantizationSurvey/README.md

 ### New inference workloads

 The workload section concerns long contexts, long reasoning generations, test-time scaling, and repeated model calls in agentic tasks.
-The survey asks whether the quantized model preserves behavior across the complete generation or interaction process.
+We ask whether the quantized model preserves behavior across the complete generation or interaction process.
 Cache reuse, generation length, tool arguments, retained constraints, and recovery after errors require evaluation beyond short static prompts.

 | Paper or resource | Year in survey | Role in the survey |
 | --- | --- | --- |